 The main thing with selling your own products is that all of the responsibility is on your shoulders.
 You can only sell as much as you make, so you have to invest your own time into production.

 The main benefit is that, aside from the cost of materials and your time, you don’t have to make a significant investment up front.
 You also don’t have to rely on suppliers.
 It’s all on you.

 You’ve probably thought about this step already.

 In fact, most people start by thinking of products they can sell online and go from there.
 What starts as a daydream at the office often flourishes into a successful business, so be careful what you wish for!

 Choosing what to sell is arguably the most important decision you will make as it will determine the demand for your product, price and profitability, market competition, sales, and marketing.
 It’s also one of the hardest decisions you will make.

 Of the billions of products out there, how do you know which one to sell?

 For the full run-down on choosing a product to sell, see our “What to sell?” article.
 But in general, you're looking for a product that meets these requirements:

 The answer to that is: Almost anything.
-However, if you want to be successful at selling online, your product should at least meet the criteria above.
+However, if you want to be successful at selling online, you should follow the strategies of top sellers and choose products that meet the criteria below.